Finder makes money from featured partners, but editorial opinions are our own.

 What to watch out for

 • Subscription fee.
-You may pay a subscription fee to access the loan.
+You’ll pay a monthly subscription fee to access the loan.

 Lines of credit for welfare recipients in Canada

-A line of credit is also worth considering, but it is harder to qualify for than other types of loans.
+A line of credit is also worth considering, but it’s harder to qualify for than other types of loans.

 Features of online lines of credit

 • Open term.
-Unlike a payday loan, you can pay off your balance partially or, at any time, in full.
+Unlike a payday loan, you can pay off your balance partially or in full any time.
 A flexible term allows you to repay the balance when you’re in a better financial position.

 • Borrow up to your limit.
 You can borrow as much or as little as you want up to an approved limit.